devopszone/test1/Monitoring1/beats/README.md

 This Directory contains files to install ansible and trigger the ansible playbook to install and configure Beats in different distributions of linux (Redhat,Ubuntu).

 ## How to use
+## Prerequisites
+Linux VMs (Currently supported Redhat,Debian) which needs to be monitored.
+ElasticSearch
+Kibana

 # Step 1
 Download the zip file and unzip the file.